 "Foreign end product" means an end product other than a domestic end product.
 "United States" means the 50 States and the District of Columbia, U.S. territories and possessions, Puerto Rico, the Northern Mariana Islands, and any other place subject to U.S. jurisdiction, but does not include leased bases.

-- (b) The Buy American Act (41 U.S.C.
-10a 10d) provides a preference for domestic end products for supplies acquired for use in the United States.
-The Balance of Payments Program provides a preference for domestic end products for supplies acquired for use outside the United States. - (c) Offerors may obtain from the Contracting Officer a list of foreign articles that the Contracting Officer will treat as domestic for this contract. - (d) The Contractor shall deliver only domestic end products except to the extent that it specified delivery of foreign end products in the provision of the solicitation entitled "Buy American Act-Balance of Payments Program Certificate."
+(b) The Buy American Act (41 U.S.C.
+10a - 10d) provides a preference for domestic end products for supplies acquired for use in the United States.

+- (c) Offerors may obtain from the Contracting Officer a list of foreign articles that the Contracting Officer will treat as domestic for this contract. - (d) The Contractor shall deliver only domestic end products except to the extent that it specified delivery of foreign end products in the provision of the solicitation entitled "Buy American Act Certificate."

-I.42 52.225-8 DUTY-FREE ENTRY.
+CLAUSE I.42 52.225-8 DUTY-FREE ENTRY.
 (FEB 2000)